Phyks/BMC/README.md

 TODO

 ### Edit entries

 Run `./main.py edit PARAM` where `PARAM` should be either a path to a paper file or an ident in the bibtex index.
 This will open a text editor to edit the corresponding bibtex entry.

+### Download the latest version for papers from arXiv

+Run `./main.py update` to look for available updated versions of your arXiv papers.
+You can use the optionnal `--entries ID` argument (where ID is either a bibtex index identifier or a filename) to search only for a limited subset of papers.

 ### Data storage